Azure/AppConfiguration/releaseNotes/KubernetesProvider.md

 ### New Features

-* Dynamic configuration support, support refreshing ConfigMap or Secret by watching the sentinel key periodically.
+* Added support for dynamic configuration so the corresponding ConfigMap and Secret will be automatically updated when data is changed in App Configuration.
-* HMAC authentication support.
+* Added support for access key (aka. connection string) based authentication.

 ### Bug Fixes